k2view-academy/K2View-Academy/articles/04_fabric_studio/05_creating_a_new_project.md

 ![image](/articles/04_fabric_studio/images/04_05_03%20SVN.jpg)

-4. Once checked out, the Project is created locally.
+4. Once checked out, the project is created locally.

 [Click for more information about Adding Fabric Projects to Version Controls and Best Practices for Using SVN and GIT.](/articles/04_fabric_studio/06_adding_fabric_projects_to_version_control.md)